Property Damage Claims

 Only damage claims that include all supporting documentation will be reviewed.

-Investigation
+Investigation process

-The investigation involves gathering and reviewing information such as:
+The investigation involves gathering and reviewing information such as

-- Our maintenance records
+- The Town’s maintenance and patrol records

-- Our installation standards
+- The Town’s installation standards

 - Environment Canada weather records